stevensouza/camel/README.md

 * A webhook was added to the github repo so that every time the code is commited openshift does a rebuild/redeploy
 * Apache Drill was used in experiment4, but removed from the experiment5 code to simplify the app.
 As the intention is to get the code to work in openshift and so a simpler example works better.
 * Note there is a fabric8 maven plugin that deploys directly to openshift/kubernetes.
 I didn't use this and did a standard docker plugin.
+* Has correlationId added automatically to logging via spring-cloud-starter-sleuth in pom.xml.
+Note becauset this app doesn't have rest calls this capability isn't demonstrated.
+Just wanted this standard microservices capability in one of my latest pom.xml files.

 ## [cameldemo](https://github.com/stevensouza/cameldemo)
   * uses camel, jms/activemq, mongodb (older version of docker component i.e. mongodb and not mongodb3), docker